 Heritage as Community Research explores the nature of contemporary heritage research involving university and community partners.
 Putting forward a new view of heritage as a process of research and involvement with the past, undertaken with or by the communities for whom it is relevant, the book uses a diverse range of case studies, with many chapters co-written between academics and community partners.
 Through this extensive work, the Editors show that the process of research itself can be an empowering force by which communities stake a claim in the places they live.

 Introduction: Heritage as community research ~ Jo Vergunst and Helen Graham;

-Part 1: Ways of Knowing;
+Part one: Ways of knowing;

-Part 2: Heritage as Action;
+Part two: Heritage as action;